erikng/blog.eriknicolasgomez.com/_posts/2017-12-18-Custom DEP Part 8 Things to look out for.md

 - VPN Software
 - Software suites (Microsoft Office, Adobe tools)
 - Apple software updates
-- Anything that requires a reboot.
+- Anything that requires a reboot

 You can automate these processes immediately after your DEP enrollment has completed.